kolarji2/vox_fill/README.md

 # vox_fill
-Small application for filling small empty holes in otherwise very porous 3D voxel file (foam structure)
+Small application for filling small empty holes in surface 3D voxel model of foam.
+In surface voxel model, voxels are drawn only on boundaries of cells, so struts and edges must be filled up.
+Input vtk file can be created by app anfoam_rec.

 ## Installation
 	cmake .